Funding for reducing releases of harmful chemicals

 The online Application Form for the Great Lakes FEI: Reducing Releases of Harmful Chemicals funding stream includes 9 online sections:

-• Section 2: Project Summary
+- Section 2: Project Information

-• Section 3: Great Lakes FEI – Harmful Chemicals (program-specific section)
+- Section 5: Great Lakes FEI – Harmful Chemicals (program-specific section)

-• Section 4: Project Budget
+- Section 6: Project Budget

-• Section 7: Other Supporting Information
+- Section 8: Other Supporting Information

-• Section 9: Certification
+- Section 9: Certification

-In Section 2: Project Summary, provide basic information about the proposed project, including the name and location of the project, the project start and end date, the project goals/objectives, a brief general description of the proposed project, the experience of project team members and the financial and management capacity of the organization submitting the project proposal.
+In Section 2: Project Information, provide basic information about the proposed project, including the name and location of the project, the project start and end date, the project goals/objectives, a brief general description of the proposed project, the experience of project team members and the financial and management capacity of the organization submitting the project proposal.
 If your project is approved for funding, the summary description you provide in your application may be made available to the public.

-In Section 3: Great Lakes FEI – Harmful chemicals (program-specific section), provide information about various aspects of the proposed project, including confirmation that it meets the eligibility requirements as well as details related to project innovation, results, communication, permits and the project budget.
+In Section 5: Great Lakes FEI – Harmful chemicals (program-specific section), provide information about various aspects of the proposed project, including confirmation that it meets the eligibility requirements as well as details related to project innovation, results, communication, permits and the project budget.

-In Section 4: Project Budget, provide the total amount of ECCC funding that is being requested for the proposed project, outline the project’s budget and give an estimation of its forecasted expenses organized according to a set of pre-defined cost categories (such as salaries and wages; management and professional services; travel; and, material and supplies costs).
+In Section 6: Project Budget, provide the total amount of CWA funding that is being requested for the proposed project, outline the project’s budget and give an estimation of its forecasted expenses organized according to a set of pre-defined cost categories (such as salaries and wages; management and professional services; travel; and, material and supplies costs).
 The estimated cost of all project expenditures should reflect fair market values at the standard rate for that product or service in your area.

 Finally, in this section you are required to indicate other funding sources for the project if applicable.
 Provide letters of financial/in-kind support for the project in the Other Supporting Information section.

-In Section 7: Other Supporting Information, provide further information relevant to the project that was not captured elsewhere in the application if needed.
+In Section 8: Other Supporting Information, provide further information relevant to the project that was not captured elsewhere in the application if needed.
 Please ensure any letters of financial/in-kind support are provided here.

 In Section 9: Certification, certify that information provided in the Application Form is accurate and that you, as the applicant, have authorization to sign on behalf of the group.